Step 1: Controlling Tank by Subscribing to the Joy Topic

 }

-However, using a controller developed for ROS in a non-ROS environment may not be expected, so if you do not intend to disclose the controller to the public, you may not have to go this far.
-In order to keep the code simple and the explanation concise, this tutorial does not include such processing in the sample code.
+However, using a controller developed for ROS in a non-ROS environment might be considered outside the expected scope, so if you’re not publishing it externally, you might not need to go this far.
+To keep the code simple and the explanation concise, this tutorial doesn’t include such processing in the sample code.